tomaszgom/spring-boot-demo/README.md

-# Spring Boot & Angular Demo Application - 'Requests Management' Tool by Tomasz Gomoradzki
+# Spring Boot & Angular Demo Application - 'Project Manager' Tool by Tomasz Gomoradzki

-(App is currently being development but it is functional.)
+Relatively simple tool allowing to manage Project work, tasks, sub tasks, team members, sending updates.

-Relatively simple tool allowing to manage client requests.
 Application uses embeded H2 database.
 After being built application can be launched and tested (see details below).

 Deployment and running:

 Project directory structure is divided into two main parts:

-- 'angular-ui', which is Angular front-end
+- 'angular-front-end', which is Angular front-end
 - 'spring-boot-demo-api', which is Spring Boot back-end rest api

 It is set up to be built using Maven into one WAR file, produced in /spring-boot-demo/target directory To do that: